Zjax

 )zjax.transitions

-- Enables view transition API for browsers that support it (default:false
+- Enables view transition API for browsers that support it (default:true

 )zjax.parse()